 The Cisco AnyConnect VPN Client is only for use on VA Government Furnished Equipment (GFE) and is installed on all GFE laptops.

-Azure Virtual Desktop is designed for users with a Windows 10 computer (either VA-furnished or privately-owned).
+Azure Virtual Desktop (AVD) is designed for users with a Windows 10 (either VA-furnished or privately-owned) or personal Windows 11 computer.
 This is a good option for users who need access to a standardized VA desktop (PIV or eToken required).

 Using the yourIT Self Service, you can now initiate your own 24-hour PIV exemption!

 Telework is governed by VA Handbook 5011/26/31 Part II Chapter 4.

 Employees working with their supervisor would need to determine telework suitability and eligibility to telework.
 Once determined telework eligible the employee would need to fill out VA Form 0740 Telework Agreement, the Telework Notification Letter – Employee Eligible to Telework, and you will need to complete Talent Management System (TMS) training as follows:

 - All managers must complete TMS Course VA1366994 — Telework Training Module for Managers.